SSWConsulting/SSW.People.Profiles/Steven-Sidik/Steven-Sidik.md

 Steven's technical background is in Network Engineering, this involves the design and implementation of network solutions, including completely new networks as well as add ons/upgrades to existing networks.

-Steven has been working in the IT industry for 7 years.
-2 years in help desk and 6 years as a Network Engineer.
+Steven has been working in the IT industry for 10+ years.
 He has extensive experience with Cisco, HP, Cisco ASA, Ubiquiti networking, Cisco/Aruba and Ubiquiti Wireless as well as ExpressRoute to Azure.

 An outgoing, self motivated person who is currently working towards getting his CCIE, F5 and various other networking certifications to become a Technical Consultant.

 Currently Certified with: